alxshelepenok/lumen/content/posts/fleek-network-running-a-node-in-a-docker-container.md

 Run all the commands above in your terminal, to confirm 👍 everything's working before proceeding to the next steps, please!

+## Image

+A Docker image is a read-only template with instructions for creating a Docker container, like a template.
+Docker images also act as a the starting point when using Docker.

+The starting point for our use-case is a Dockerfile, where all those "template instructions" are declared.

+Here's how our [Dockerfile](https://github.com/fleek-network/ursa/blob/32928e78afa0bbed8241ddc4d7e2456752456fd6/Dockerfile) looks like.

-## Build the Docker image
+### Build the Docker image

 We are assuming 😅 that you've followed our [Fleek Network: Getting started guide](https://blog.fleek.co/posts/fleek-network-getting-started-guide) and have successfully cloned the `ursa` repository.
 If you haven't give it a go, before you proceed!

-The reason is that the image builder requires the source files as the input file to have information to build a container.
-The [Dockerfile](https://github.com/fleek-network/ursa/blob/32928e78afa0bbed8241ddc4d7e2456752456fd6/Dockerfile) that is located in the Ursa repository (at time of writing), [here](https://github.com/fleek-network/ursa/blob/32928e78afa0bbed8241ddc4d7e2456752456fd6/Dockerfile).
+The reason is that the image builder requires the source files as the input file to have information to build a container, as mentoned [earlier](#image).

+The [Dockerfile](https://github.com/fleek-network/ursa/blob/32928e78afa0bbed8241ddc4d7e2456752456fd6/Dockerfile) is located in the Ursa repository (at time of writing), [here](https://github.com/fleek-network/ursa/blob/32928e78afa0bbed8241ddc4d7e2456752456fd6/Dockerfile).

 If you have cloned the project correctly, you should `change directory` to the project root directory.